 - Be present on a maximum of two social media platforms.
 You can get an expert to advise you on this for a very low cost.
 The said expert can then take you on a crash course with tips on how to use the two platforms.

 - Link your website to your social media.
-On some section of your website, close to the ‘Contact Us’ section, indicate your social media handles.
+On some sections of your website, close to the ‘Contact Us’ section, indicate your social media handles.
 This will advertise your social media presence.

 - On your social media platforms, set it so that you are sent a notification for any interaction on social media.